mk-fg/python-pulse-control/README.rst

 ````````````````````````````

 libpulse clients always work as an event loop, though this module kinda hides
-it, presenting a more conventional blocking interface.
+it, presenting a more old-style blocking interface.

 So what happens on any call (e.g. ``pulse.mute(...)``) is: